ericalandouglas/intoJS/ydkjs/scopeandclosures.md

 - JS like many other programming languages employs lexical scope model
 - lexical scope is scope that is defined at lex-time, based on where variables and blocks of scope are authored, set by time lexer processes
 - each new function creates a new "bubble" of scope, function scopes can be contained by other function scopes
-- scope look up stops once it finds he first match, inner scope over writes outer scope i.e. "shadowing"
+- scope look up stops once it finds the first match, inner scope over writes outer scope i.e. "shadowing"
 - lexical lookup process only applies to first class identifiers such as foo, accessing foo.bar first finds foo with lexical lookup but then object property access rules are used to find bar
 - cheating lexical scope leads to poor performance in JS i.e. eval can modify authored lexical scope at runtime (can be avoided in strict mode)
-- dynamically generating code have performance degradations that make them unfavorable and uncapable
+- dynamically generating code has performance degradations that make them unfavorable and uncapable
 - engine can't know at lexing time contents of dynamic eval expressions and can't perform compiler optimizations

 Chapter 3: Function Versus Block Scope